Scripps Mercy Family Medicine Residency

 Resident life

 The Scripps Family Medicine Residency offers a balanced approach to academics and support.
 Residents benefit from formal career-building opportunities as well as fun team-building activities.
-In addition, many of our residents are committed to social justice, and gather together to join in advocacy opportunities.
+In addition, many of our residents are committed to social justice, and gather to join in advocacy opportunities.

 Academic opportunities